What is Operational Resilience?

 Focused on absorbing disruption

-Applies across all threats and scenarios
+Applies to all scenarios, all threats

-Measured using impact tolerances
+Measured by impact tolerances

 Strategic and regulatory scope

-Continuous improvement model
+Continuous improvement cycle

 The Six Pillars of Operational Resilience